The Skunky Days ~ Pepe Le Pew Is a Good Guy

 A skunk story

 No two skunk stories are alike, but they're amusing, having heard some interesting stories I am here to share my story.

-My story begins when I notice that over time, on a regular basis.
-If you were with me or riding in my car, we would rendezvous with a lovely little black and white, Pepe Le Pew, eager to share its pungent perfume.
+My story begins when I notice that over time, regularly, we would rendezvous with little black and white, Pepe Le Pew, noted by its pungent perfume.

 It made me think of how in the Indian cultures they associate a spirit animal with a person, for example, a name like "Running Bear," bestowed on the fast-moving boy.
 Therefore, I wonder, was my logical connection to skunks purposeful, was my spirit guide the skunk, was I to become the official "Skunk Mama?"

-My meetings with skunks became an ongoing joke they were so regular that one evening when the mom-mobile was traveling, a funny prank would unfold with a performance by my carload of teens.
+My meetings with skunks became an ongoing joke!
+These were so regular that one evening when the mom-mobile was traveling, a funny prank would unfold with a performance by my carload of teens.

 I remember making a comment to the kids, "oh my, can you believe it, another skunk, "whew," my spirit name must be "Skunk Mama," wow that smell is so potent my eyes are watering!

 Now it starts to get interesting as I overwhelm with emotion, actual pain, I want to go through a tomato juice car wash with the windows wide open.
 The kids are saying, "what skunk we don't smell a skunk," as I think to myself, really, they don't smell a thing?

-They were acting super serious about the lack of odor, and I begin to think am I losing it, looking back this is impressive because none of them broke with the slightest hint of a smile.
+They were acting super serious not affected by the odor, and I begin to think am I losing it!
+Looking back, this is impressive because none of them broke with the slightest hint of a smile.

 The smell is reaching a point of horrible for me, and they don't notice!
 It never crosses my mind that they are in on this prank together, texting one another there in the back seat, and they swore themselves to secrecy.

-My son and I laughed as the clever, got you, moment, I love the little things that amuse my teenagers we parents provide them free entertainment.
+Later my son and I laughed at the clever, got you, moment.
+I love the little things that amuse my teenagers we parents provide them free entertainment.

 One, two, three, four, how many more